 What’s love got to do with it?

-Finally, Jesus says, “Greater love hath no man than this, that a man lay down his life for his friends.
-Ye are my friends, if ye do whatsoever I command you.”
+Finally, Jesus says, “Greater love has no one than this: to lay down one’s life for one’s friends.
+You are my friends if you do what I command.”
 (John 15:13-17) Do you love like Christ or are you just speaking empty words?
 Because love is an action word.